Showing all 4 results

 Antimalarials vary in their effectiveness, dosages and side effect profile.
 In addition the medications differ in their resistance levels across the world, with some antimalarials being more effective in some parts of the world compared to others.

-The choice of antimalarial will be dependent on numerous factors such as:
+The choice of anti malaria tablets will be dependent on numerous factors such as:

 - Duration of travel

 These factors would all be taken into consideration before deciding the most appropriate antimalarial for a patient.
 Budget would be another important factor to acknowledge as the price of antimalarials vary significantly.